wp-plugins/wp-shortify/readme.txt

 = Modern Way: =
 1. Go to the WordPress Dashboard "Add New Plugin" section.
-2. Search For "WP shortify".
+2. Search For "WP URLs Shortener 2015".
 3. Install, then Activate it.

 = Old Way: =